Particl-Community/academy/in-depth/indepth_mp_explained.rst

 The marketplace is composed mainly of three main distributed networks.

-- The :term:`Particl blockchain` to enable user to user currency transactions without requiring payment processors or banks.
+- The :term:`Particl blockchain <Particl Blockchain>` to enable user to user currency transactions without requiring payment processors or banks.

 - The :term:`SecureMessaging (SMSG)` to distribute and host non-transactional data such as the marketplace's listings and markets, their descriptions, images, messages, and etc.